 Matthias routinely estimates damages as may arise from breaches of contracts or international treaties, breaches of warranties and representations, breaches fiduciary duties, antitrust regulations infringements and other tortious liabilities.

 Matthias gave evidence in French and English in ICSID and ICC arbitrations and regularly acts as an expert witness at advocacy workshops for arbitration practitioners.
-Matthias has authored or co-authored several articles on damages and valuation related topics and gives lectures on damages-related issues at the University of Versailles Saint-Quentin and Paris Sud.
+Matthias has authored or co-authored several articles on damages and valuation related topics and gives lectures on damages-related issues in French Universities.

 In addition to his work on contentious matters, Matthias is also regularly involved in non-contentious engagements, including acquisition due diligence, valuations in the context of fairness opinions or transactions, and corporate fraud investigations.